When it comes to MasterChef, there's no denying the talent belonging to some of the contestants.

-Indeed last year, winner Larissa Takchi was awarded a cool $250,000 in prize money after taking out the top spot.
+Indeed in 2019, winner Larissa Takchi was awarded a cool $250,000 in prize money after taking out the top spot.

 Not only that, but the show is guaranteed to boost their profile within the industry, with many winners going on to release cook books, host their own shows and even open their own restaurants.

 Case in point: Season five winner Emma Dean is a host for daily cooking show My Market Kitchen, while season four winner Andy Allen is a co-owner of the Three Blue Ducks restaurants and is one of the new judges alongside Jock Zonfrillo and Melissa Leong.